inttter/discid/README.md

 # Usage

 > [!IMPORTANT]
-> The user must be in the [Lanyard Discord server](https://discord.com/invite/lanyard) in order to retrieve information about the user.
+> The user must be in the [Lanyard Discord server](https://discord.com/invite/lanyard) in order to retrieve information about them.

 ```bash
 discid [userID]
 ```

 You will need to replace `[userID]` with the ID of the user you are trying to fetch the status of.
-If you want an guide with images, visit [this section](https://iinter.me/writing/using-discid#how-do-you-find-a-user-id) of my post, otherwise, you can follow these steps.
+If you want an guide with images, visit [this page](https://iinter.me/writing/using-discid#how-do-you-find-a-user-id), otherwise, you can follow these steps.

 1. Enable Developer mode by going to **Settings** ➔ **Advanced** ➔ **Developer Mode**, and check the toggle.